Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://1600_1700_wordcloud)
 _Acting as a frame for our wordcloud: Isaac Newton's Apple Tree Shone Upon By a Full Moon_

+This was indeed the century of science.
+It had already started in the 16th century with Copernicus, followed by Galilei and Kepler and now - propelled by Newton's Principia - a new generation of scientists were to propel the world forward.
+But that's the science part, we are to continue with the philosophy (even though Newton did make it onto the list of persons who has influenced most philosophers in this bin).

 ![image](https://1600_1700_network)

+Number of nodes: 41
+Number of edges: 35
+Average degree:   0.8537

+- René Descartes
+- Hugo Grotius
+- John Locke
+- Thomas Hobbes

+Regarding philosophers this period is dominated by Rene Descartes.
+Being the genius he was, this is not unexpected at all.

 ## Peak Enlightenment: Year 1700-1800